-RTI CHAPTER 3 The procedure followed in decision making process including channel of supervision & accountability
+The procedure followed in the decision-making process including Channel of supervision and accountability.

 (a) Authorization for opening of new railway lines: